geb/geb/doc/manual/src/chapters/060-configuration.md

 Here we have defined two presets, `slow` and `quick`.
 Notice that the `quick` preset does not specify a `retryInterval` value; defaults will be substituted in for any missing values (i.e. giving the `quick` preset the default `retryInterval` value of `0.1`).

+### Waiting in “at” checkers

+At checkers can be configured to be implictly wrapped with `waitFor` calls.
+This can be set with:

+	waitForAtCheck = true

+The possible values for the `waitForAtCheck` option are consistent with the ones for content definition and can be one of the following:

+	* **`true`** - wait for the content using the _default wait_ configuration
+	* **a string** - wait for the content using the _wait preset_ with this name from the configuration
+	* **a number** - wait for the content for this many seconds, using the _default retry interval_ from the configuration
+	* **a 2 element list of numbers** - wait for the content using element 0 as the timeout seconds value, and element 1 as the retry interval seconds value

 ### Reporter

 The *reporter* is the object responsible for snapshotting the state of the browser (see the [reporting](reporting.html) chapter for details).
 All reporters are implemenations of the [`Reporter`](api/geb/report/Reporter.html) interface.
 If no reporter is explicitly defined, a [composite reporter](api/geb/report/CompositeReporter.html) will be created from a `ScreenshotReporter` (takes a PNG screenshot) and `PageSourceReporter` (dumps the current DOM state as HTML).
 This is a sensible default, but should you wish to use a custom reporter you can assign it to the `reporter` config key.